lio972/sublime-text-community-packages/PackageDownloader/README.txt

 Downloads all packages at http://www.sublimetextwiki.com/sublime-packages.
 When you restart sublime, these packages will be installed and run.
-Currectly, this list is;
+Currently, this list is;

   * AutomaticBackupsPlugin
   * PackageDownloaderPlugin